compbio-mallory/SCsnvcna/README.md

-Note: This repository contains scripts that were developed for "SCsnvcna: Integrating SNVs and CNAs on a phylogenetic tree from single-cell DNA sequencing data".
+Note: This repository contains scripts that were developed for "Integrating SNVs and CNAs on a phylogenetic tree from single-cell DNA sequencing data" November 22, 2023, doi:10.1101/gr.277249.122.

 Authors: Liting Zhang, Hank Bass, Jerome Irianto, and Xian Mallory.